shabbyrobe/amiss/doc/mapper/array.rst

 .. note::

-    The majority of this guide assumes you are using the :doc:`annotation` rather than the array mapper mentioned here.
+    The majority of this guide assumes you are using the :doc:`annotation` rather than the array mapper.

     If you have decided to use the annotation mapper, you may wish to skip this section and continue with the :doc:`common`.

 The array mapper allows you to define your mappings as a PHP array.
 Fields and relations are defined using the structure outlined in :doc:`metadata`, though some additional conveniences are added.

 Mapping your objects is quite simple: